MEI-Grupo-4-CarIn/Routes.MicroService/README.md

 Each route is associated with a vehicle and a user (driver), and the service verifies the existence of the vehicle and the user by making requests to the [Vehicles.MicroService](https://github.com/duartefernandes/Vehicles.MicroService) and [Auth.MicroService](https://github.com/duartefernandes/Auth.MicroService), respectively.
 The service also uses the [OpenRouteService API](https://openrouteservice.org) to perform geocoding actions and calculate route distances and durations.

-This microservice is part of a larger project that includes other microservices and an API gateway.
+This microservice is part of a larger project with other microservices and an API gateway.
 The other components of the project can be found at the following links:
  - [Auth.MicroService](https://github.com/duartefernandes/Auth.MicroService)
  - [Vehicles.MicroService](https://github.com/duartefernandes/Vehicles.MicroService)
  - [OcelotApiGateway](https://github.com/duartefernandes/OcelotApiGateway)